UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 `random_state` argument controls this shuffling.

-In the example above we used `random_state=5` and `random_state=7` and you can see that they contain different observations.
+In the example above we used `random_state=5` and `random_state=7` and we can see that they contain different observations.

-Setting the random\_state is useful when you want reproducible results.
+Setting the random\_state is useful when we want reproducible results.

 ---